yjp20/prism/docs/guides/01-mocking.md

 prism mock -d api.oas3.yaml # Dynamic examples
 ```

-If the HTTP server has been started in static mode, specific calls can be made in dynamic mode by specifying the `Prefer` header with the `dynamic` key to `true`.
+If the HTTP server has been started in static mode, specific calls can be made in dynamic mode by specifying the `Prefer` header with the `dynamic` key set to `true`.

 #### Static Response Generation